2mdtln/OVPN-GUI/README.md

 To install the OpenVPN GUI Client on your Linux system, follow these steps:

+1. ⚙️ Install required dependencies

+Before installing the application, ensure the following dependencies are installed:
+`libgtk-3-dev`, `openvpn`

+Run the following command to install them:

+`sudo apt-get update`

+`sudo apt-get install -y libgtk-3-dev openvpn`

-1. Download the .deb package
+2. Download the .deb package

 Download the latest version of the `.deb` package from [releases](https://github.com/2mdtln/OVPN-GUI/releases).
 The file name will be `ovpngui-1.0.0+1.0.0-linux.deb`.

-2. Install the package
+3. Install the package

 Open a terminal and run the following command to install the .deb package: